(Photo courtesy of NetPS Plant Finder)

 This plant does best in partial shade to shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by division.

 Lace Fern is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.